 All of the ovens we cooked with worked quite well, which isn’t that surprising considering that a cast-iron pot is one of the lowest-tech pieces of kitchen gear out there.
 They don’t have the bells and whistles of higher-tech kitchen gadgets, and so there generally aren’t huge differences in features or performance.
-What separated the great Dutch ovens from the rest of the pack were the small details.
+What separated the great Dutch ovens from the rest of the pack were small details.
 The Lodge has bigger handles than most of the Dutch ovens we tested, making it much easier to take in and out of the oven.
-Its slightly curved shape keeps food from getting trapped in the corners of the pot, and its shorter sides allow for better searing, which imparts more flavor into finished dishes.
-It’s wide enough to allow ample evaporation for braised dishes and offers plenty of surface area for searing proteins to develop flavor.
+Its slightly curved shape keeps food from getting trapped in the corners of the pot, and its shorter sides and width allow for better searing, which imparts more flavor into finished dishes.
+Braised dishes amply evaporate in the Lodge’s wide sides.

-The Cuisinart CI670-30CR Chef’s Classic Enameled Cast Iron 7-Quart Round Covered Casserole ($110) produced the best stew of all the ovens we tested.
+The Cuisinart Chef’s Classic Enameled Cast Iron 7-Quart Round Covered Casserole produced the best stew of all the ovens we tested.
 Its larger cooking surface area allowed for more evaporation, thus a more condensed broth.
 But that additional space also means additional weight.
 Plus, the Cuisinart has small handles that are less than ideal.
-Capacity-wise, it’s bigger than what most people will need for standard-size recipes, and it’s also quite a bit more expensive than our main pick, so for most people, the Lodge is a better choice.
+It’s bigger in capacity than what most people will need for standard-size recipes, and it’s also quite a bit more expensive than our main pick, so for most people, the Lodge is a better choice.

-For those willing to splurge, Le Creuset’s Signature Enameled Cast-Iron 5½-Quart Round French (Dutch) Oven ($280) really is the gold standard for Dutch ovens.
-It earns top marks from reviewers, is the perfect size for most recipes, and has the roomiest handles of the bunch.
+For those willing to splurge, Le Creuset’s Signature Enameled Cast-Iron 5½-Quart Round French (Dutch) Oven really is the gold standard for Dutch ovens.
+It earns top marks from reviewers, is the ideal size for most recipes, and has the roomiest handles of the bunch.
 It’s a pleasure to cook with.
 It’s pricey, but we’ve heard fewer complaints about the enamel chipping over time.
-The high price will only be worth it to the most demanding home cooks—for everyone else, the Lodge cooks just as well, at a fraction of the cost.
+The high price will only be worth it to the most demanding home cooks—for everyone else, the Lodge cooks as well at a fraction of the cost.